-Our Venlafaxine weaning program is a slow taper that allows you to safely step down from Venlafaxine under the guidance of Our Team, Your Physician and Pharmacist.
+Our Venlafaxine at-home weaning program is a slow taper that allows you to safely step down from Venlafaxine under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Venlafaxine until you feel better.
 This is where our Advanced Nutraceuticals are critical.
 Point of Return provides healthy, Drug-Free Strategies to help ease Venlafaxine withdrawal and support well-being.*

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
-Our In-Home programs are individualized based on your situation.
-An assessment is done once you start the Venlafaxine Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; goals; and interactions.
+Our innovative approach to antidepressant tapering encompasses a holistic method to empower you on your path to recovery.
 Don't Wean Venlafaxine alone, work with our Prescription Drug Experts.*

 Imagine being Free of Venlafaxine Dependency